JoHena/Yon-s-JukeBox/README.md

 ## What is Yon's Jukebox?
-This is a little Jukebox web app utilizing vue.js and the Spotify Api to give random album recommendations from my collection.
+A little Jukebox web app utilizing vue.js and the Spotify Api to give random album recommendations from my collection.

 Desktop view             |  Mobile view :-------------------------:|:-------------------------: